Configuring Risk Levels

 • Bad reputation: The sender or sending IP may be on one or more bad reputation databases.

-• Obvious spam: Messages that have many obvious signs that indicate they are spam.
+• Obvious spam: Messages with many obvious signs indicate they are spam.

 • Spam: The email contains content that is consistent with unwanted email behaviors.